commonsense-org/graphite-api-documentation/README.md

 ### Query Parameters

+* `minPosts` - The minimum number of posts items a board is to contain.
+  * default: 1.
 * `ids` - A comma separated list of Board IDs to be retrieved.
   * default: all records returned.
 * `fields` - A comma separated list of fields to be outputted.